p4ali/Notes/general/given_effective_feedback.md

 | 93% | of the message is NOT content|

 ## Giving positive vx. "negative feedback"
+* Catch people doing things right.
+Positive feedback is the most powerful tool you have in shaping behavior.
+* "You're doing a great job" feels good but means nothing.
+Be specific with your positive and constructive feedback.
+* Strike a balance between positive feedback (specific comments on a job well done) and feedback about problematic behavior that needs to be addressed.
+Ideally feedback is 4:1 positive to negative, over time.
+* Leverage strenghts.
+Give people credit for everything they do right.
+It is through her strengths that he or she will be able to address shortcomings.
+* Avoid the "praise sandwich."
+Offer positive and constructive feedback separately.
+* Consider the experience and competence level of the person receiving the feedback.
+Research has shown that when people are experts on a subject, they are more eager to hear negative feedback, while novices are more eager to seek encouragement or positive comments.
+* Remember the purpose of feedback.
+It's not to make others feel better - it's to help them do better.
+Often the best way to do that is to reinforce positive successful behaviors with specific examples.
+*
 ## Demonstration and practice
 ## How to give feedback to your boss
+### What o consider
+* THe cost-benefit of giving feedback to your boss
+* THe difference between what you really need from your boss to perform well in your job and what would be "nice" to have
+* The timing and how sharing it will affect your manager

+### How to do it
+* privately!
+* Write it down
+* ask for permission
+* approach this as an opportunity to improve the situation.
+(This is not a free pas to unload on your boss)
+* Use SBI rigorously.
+Offer examples or details.
+* Address one issue at a time (no gunny-sacking)
+* speak only for yourself
+* Keep it between you and your boss.
+No one else needs to know
+* when your boss asks you for feedback, ge clear on exactly what he or she is asking.
+Schedule a time to talk. (just because your boss asked for it doesn't mean you should skimp on hte preparation.)
+* Keep it classy, professional, and kind.
+* remember that this takes careful propartion, thought, and empathy.

 ## How and when to ask for feedback
 ## Learing feedforward